Want to visit Africa but are a bit worried about safety? Looking for the safest country in Africa to visit? Then this is it.

 As we’re on the subject of safety make sure you take travel insurance for any trip to Africa just to be safe.
 I use World Nomads Travel Insurance and find them excellent.

 Have you ever thought of going to Botswana?
-Or Tanzania?
+Or other places in Africa mentioned here?
+Then do it.

 Share the safest country in Africa to visit: